Creamy Cauliflower Mascarpone Gratin

 Instructions

-- Cook the cauliflower in a pot of boiling salted water for 5 minutes.
-Drain well and pat dry.
+- Blanch the cauliflower in a pot of boiling salted water for 3 minutes.
+Drain well and pat dry with a towel.

-- Heat oven to 425 (220C) degrees.
-Coat a 3-4 quart shallow gratin or baking dish with the butter.
+- Spread the butter over the bottom of 3-4 quart shallow gratin or baking dish.
 Arrange the cauliflower in the dish.

-- In a medium bowl, whisk the mascarpone, cream, flour, ¼ cup of the Parmesan, herbs, garlic and salt until smooth.
-Spoon the mixture over the cauliflower.
-Sprinkle the top with the remaining Parmesan.
+- In a medium bowl, whisk the mascarpone, cream, flour, ¼ cup of the Parmesan, herbs, garlic, salt and black pepper until smooth.
+Spoon the mixture evenly over the cauliflower.
+Sprinkle the top with the remaining ¼ cup Parmesan.

-- Bake 25-30 minutes, or until top is browned and sauce is bubbling.
-Rest 15 minutes before serving.
+- Bake 25 minutes, or until the top is lightly browned and the sauce is bubbling.
+Cool 5-10 minutes before serving.

 Karen’s Notes and Tips

-- The creamy sauce will thicken a bit as it cools, so be sure to let it set before serving.
+- The creamy sauce will thicken a bit as it cools.

 - Make sure to use freshly grated Parmesan cheese, not the kind that comes in a can.